Alicia Silverstone Sizzles In A Tiny Blue Swimsuit On A Yacht

 I mean!! ????
 These babes @aliciasolo @leahsnow17.
 Thank you @csiriano for putting this trip together and being such an adventurer with me.
 I loved driving the jeep wrangler we rented with all 9 of us squished in there, so much fun (I was designated driver the whole 4 days).
 Lío was an amazing night – finding the empty bar, taking over and dancing our pants off.
 The boat to #formentera (pictured here) and swimming off to the little beach trying not to get stung by all the jellyfish… Then you taking care of me when I got stung! ????????
 What an amazing group of free spirited, funny, clever, warm wild ones.
 I'll always cherish the memories and our time together on this adventure ❤️

-Alicia may be in her forties, but her status as a 90’s icon hasn’t gone anywhere.
+Alicia may be in her 40s, but her status as a ’90s icon hasn’t gone anywhere.
 The movie that made her a household name remains much-loved, with Ariana Grande even appearing to channel the Clueless vibe in one of her music videos.

 Alicia has spoken out about being famous when still so young, although her words suggested unease at the situation.